SRSG-Workshops/spreadsheets/_episodes/01-format-data.md

 This is why it’s extremely important to set up well-formatted tables from the outset - before you even start entering data from your very first preliminary experiment.
-Data organization is the foundation of your research project.
+Data organisation is the foundation of your research project.
 It can make it easier or harder to work with your data throughout your analysis, so it's worth thinking about when you're doing your data entry or setting up your